Ramajana05/Arkanoid3D/README.md

 # Arkanoid3D 2022
-A 3D unity game, using C# for physics.
+A 3D unity game, using C# scripts for physics.

 Includes:
 - A little UI System, to enter a Scene.